brandon-m-wang/cs198-75/src/web-hw/hw6.md

   - type: ibs
     imageblock: /assets/images/hw6p2.png
   - type: phs
-    partheader: "Part 3: Playing Each Video"
+    partheader: "Part 3: More Backend Features"
   - type: ps
     paragraph: You've probably noticed that our link cards look a little broken as their images are not displaying.
 Furthermore, clicking on a link brings